-6. Publications: The ability to develop and test scientifically meritorious hypotheses and publish the findings in peer-reviewed, indexed scientific journals is a critical skill for advanced careers in pharmaceutical sciences.
-The Ph.D. candidate must demonstrate ability in this area by b.
-Publishing a minimum of one paper in a peer-reviewed indexed scientific journal.
+- 6. Publications: The ability to develop and test scientifically meritorious hypotheses and publish the findings in peerreviewed, indexed scientific journals is a critical skill for advanced careers in pharmaceutical sciences.
+The Ph.D. candidate must demonstrate ability in this area by - a.
+Making a minimum of two presentations at national research meetings. - b.
+Publishing a minimum of one paper in a peer-reviewed indexed scientific journal. - c.

-c.
 Submitting a minimum of one research paper for publication in an indexed-refereed journal.

-TIME LIMIT FOR THE COMPLETION OF THE DOCTOR OF PHILOSOPHY DEGREE After being admitted to a program leading to the Doctor of Philosophy degree, a student will be allowed seven calendar years in which to complete all the program requirements.
+TIME LIMIT FOR THE COMPLETION OF THE DOCTOR OF PHILOSOPHY DEGREE

+After being admitted to a program leading to the Doctor of Philosophy degree, a student will be allowed seven calendar years in which to complete all the program requirements.
 Continuation in the doctoral degree program beyond the seven-year limit must be approved by the student's Doctoral Degree Advisory Committee and the Dean of the Graduate School.
 The maximum time allowed to complete the doctoral program, including an approved extension, is nine calendar years.
 This time limit does not include work done as part of the requirements for the master's degree.
 Credits earned more than seven years prior to the date of completion of doctoral degree requirements at Texas Southern University cannot be accepted toward satisfying the doctoral degree requirements.